mzattera/predictive-powers/docs/index.md

 ![Example of a conversation using function calling](./img/FunctionCall.PNG)

+#### Using existing tools (files & retrieval)

+The OpenAI assistants API provides some "server-side" tools that are available to agents.
+These tools are exposed through a capability in `OpenAiAssistant` which is accessible via `getOpenAiAssistantTools()` method.
+The capability allows you to access and configure each tool.
+Notice these tools cannot be added or removed from agent's capabilities, but they can be individually enabled and disabled.

+Please refer to JavaDocs for more details.

 ### <a name="kb"></a>Knowledge Base

  A knowledge base is a vector database storing text embeddings; any number of properties (in the form of a `Map`) can be attached to each embedding.